Channel Estimation for Ambient Backscatter Communication Systems with Massive-Antenna Reader: Introduction

-The majority of existing theoretical studies on AmBC, related to signal detection \cite{tao2018wcom, tao2019wcom} and the references therein, performance analysis \cite{zhao2018coml,li2018tvt} and multiple access scheme \cite{liu2018wcom}, assume perfect channel state information (CSI).
-In reality, precise knowledge of full CSI is not always possible, especially with strict energy constrained IoT systems.
-As the tag may not be able to transmit pilots, traditional methods of channel estimation may not be directly applied to AmBC systems.
-The inconsistencies of channels at reflective and absorptive states also pose a great challenge on channel estimation.
+Traditionally, instantaneous channel coefficients can be obtained through the channel estimation and CSI exchange procedure in every coherence time.
+However, accurate channel estimation may only be possible with reasonably long enough training signals, which costs significant time and power, especially with strict energy-constrained massive-antenna IoT systems.
+Since the tag in an AmBC system merely modulates its signals by reflecting the incident signals, it is unable to transmit additional training or pilot signals.
+Therefore, traditional channel estimation techniques may not be directly applied to AmBC systems.
+Moreover, while RF signals are usually unknown to the both reader and tag, the inconsistencies of channels at reflective and absorptive states also pose great challenges on channel estimation.
 Taking these into account, an expectation maximization (EM) based estimator is designed to acquire the modulus values of channels in an AmBC system with a single-antenna reader in \cite{ma2018coml}.
 In a multiple-antenna reader circumstance, an approach on the strength of eigenvalue decomposition (EVD) \cite{zhao2018iccc} is adopted to retrieve channel parameters.
-Nevertheless, the complexity of EVD is prohibitive in AmBC systems with massive-antenna reader, which motivates our work.
+Nevertheless, the complexity of EVD is prohibitive in AmBC systems with massive-antenna \cite{ma2018wcom, ma2019com, Atapattu2019twc, wang2018tsp} reader, which motivates our work.
 In this paper, we tackle the channel estimation problem in AmBC systems with massive-antenna reader having an uniform linear array (ULA).
 Together with least-square (LS) method, an estimator resorting to discrete Fourier transformation (DFT) \cite{fan2017jsac} and angular rotation operation is presented to collectively figure out the direction of arrivals (DoAs) and channel gains.
+To the best of our knowledge, this is the first work which considers on channel estimation for an AmBC system with massive antennas.